rodrigoalvesvieira/old-blog/_posts/2012-02-10-unix-goodies-2-cal.md

 This is - as you may have guessed - the basic command, which prints out the current month calendar.

-Note: I noticed that, on Ubuntu, this command highlights the current day while Mac OS doesn't.
+Note: I noticed that, on Ubuntu, this command highlights the current day while Mac OS, it doesn't.

 Specifying dates
 ----------------